OctopusDeploy/docs/docs/projects/export-import/index.md

 ![Import Export Menu](import-export-menu.png)

 ## Scenarios

-The current implement of the Export/Import feature was designed for moving a project between spaces, specifically:
+The current implementation of the Export/Import feature was designed for moving a project between spaces, specifically:
 - Moving from a self-hosted instance to an Octopus Cloud instance (or vice-versa)
 - Splitting a space containing many projects into multiple spaces